loggin-js/loggin-js/README.md

 logger.setNotifers([consoleNotif, fileNotif]);
 ```
 Above logger will send every log through both notifiers:
-* **consoleNotif** will log everything to the console
+* **consoleNotif** will log everything to the console.
-* **fileNotif** will log **ERROR** logs to file `logs/error-logs.log` and everything to `logs/debug-logs.log`
+* **fileNotif** will log **ERROR** logs to file `logs/error-logs.log` and everything to `logs/debug-logs.log`.

 [back to top](#table-of-content-)
 ****

 #### Accessing notifiers
-You can get access to notifiers after creating a logger, if you created a default one or you just want to get access to them.
+You can get access to notifiers after creating a logger, whether you created a default logger or you just want to access the loggers.
-You can do it by using the `Logger.getNotifier(name)` method, here is an example:
+You can do it by using the `Logger.getNotifier(name)` method.
+Here is an example:

 ```js
 let logger = loggin.logger('console');